How To Keep News Years’ Resolutions from Reverting to Default

 I like to think I understand this.
 I experienced it when I worked as a nurse in a medical center, oh so many, many years ago.

 That was before the days of computers, and our charting was done in longhand for every single patient.
+Yep.
+And people wonder why my handwriting is so terrible.

 In addition to having each plan personalized, it was amended weekly and sometimes daily.
 It had to be changeable because the conditions of our patients changed daily, and sometimes hourly.
 We had to have a plan in place.

-It was better to have a “what if” plan in place rather than to assume that all would go well with our original plan.
+From doing nursing care plans, I learned the value of picturing and aiming for an end result.
+I also learned that if no plan was in place, we’d revert to default – which was never a good place to be.
+It was better to have a “what if” plan in place rather than to assume all would go well with our original plan.

+I learned the value of avoiding potential dangers by naming them and then developing a plan to avoid those pitfalls.
 I learned that when we follow our plan and have the cooperation of the patient, most times we complete the goal.
+When an audit occurred, it really was a good idea to have those care plans completely intact!

 A written plan with no action really is no plan at all.